-- The needs of the working age population, those recently retired and students had been identified and the practice had adjusted the services it offered to ensure these were accessible, flexible and offered continuity of care. - The practice was proactive in offering online services as well as a full range of health promotion and screening that reflects the needs for this age group. - The practice offered extended hours appointments on a Monday evening until 8pm. - The local GP alliance had seven sites across the borough with GP and Nurse appointments outside of normal hours (Monday to Friday 6.30pm-8pm, Saturdays/Sundays/bank holidays from 10am-4pm).
-This was so patients could access a convenient appointment outside the practices' opening times.
+- The needs of the working age population, those recently retired and students had been identified and the practice had adjusted the services it offered to ensure these were accessible, flexible and offered continuity of care. - The practice was proactive in offering online services as well as a full range of health promotion and screening that reflects the needs for this age group. - The practice offered early morning and late evening surgeries and lunchtime telephone appointments. - The nurse practitioner provided surgeries for minor illnesses. - The practice provided a range of online services including booking and cancelling of appointments, prescription ordering, access to medical records, change of address or personal details. - Electronic transfer of prescriptions for flexible collection and repeat dispensing was available. - NHS Health checks for patients aged over 40 were provided.